SpektraSystems/Microsoft-Cloud-Workshop/bigdata-and-visualization/README.md

 Please follow the instruction under https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/RDP%20CredSSP/README.md

-# After the hands-on lab
-Duration: 10 minutes</br></br>
-In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
-## Task 1: Delete resource group
-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.</br>
-2. Search for the name of your research group and select it from the list.</br>
-3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.</br>
-You should follow all steps provided after attending the Hands-on lab.</br></br>

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.